bradfrost/atomic-design/chapter-1.md

 A long, long time ago, there were these things called _books_.
 Remember them?
 These contraptions were heavy and bulky and made from the pulp of dead trees.
 Inside these books were things called _pages_.
 You turned them, and they cut your fingers.

 Awful things.
-I’m so glad these book things and their razor-sharp pages aren’t around anymore.
+I’m so glad these book things with their razor-sharp pages aren’t around anymore.

 Oh wait.